 Experienced Florida Construction Lawyer to File Your Mechanic’s Liens:

-Unlike other websites or services that process mechanic’s liens by non-lawyers, every mechanic’s lien is reviewed, prepared, and ushered through the whole process by Mr. Noam J. Cohen, Esq., a licensed Florida attorney experienced in construction matters.
+Unlike other websites or services that process mechanic’s liens by non-lawyers, every mechanics lien Florida levies is reviewed, prepared, and ushered through the whole process by Mr. Noam J. Cohen, Esq., a licensed Florida attorney experienced in construction matters.

 Any general contractor, subcontractor, or material/equipment supplier who does not have a direct contract with the owner, whether verbally or in writing, must serve a Notice to Owner/Notice to Contractor pre-lien notice within 40 days of first furnishing your labor or materials.
-Service is perfected by certified mail.
+Construction lien Florida service is perfected by certified mail.

 Florida Mechanics Lien Filing